RevCent Functions Overview for Ecommerce Businesses

 - Do not hardcode API keys in code.

-- Do not return secrets in callback responses.
+- Do not return secrets in Function responses.

 - Do not log secrets.